SymfonyCasts/design-patterns/sfcasts/strategy.md

 to `Character` like `$canCastSpells = true` to configure the attack, we have *full* control.

-To prove it, I want to add a new character - a *mage archer*: a legendary character that has a bow *and* casts spells.
-Dang, they sound sweet!
+To prove it, let's add a new character - a *mage archer*: a legendary character that has a bow *and* casts spells.
+Double threat!

-To support this idea of having *two* attacks, create a new `AttackType` called, how about, `MultiAttackType`.
-Make it implement the `AttackType` interface go to "Implement Methods" to add the `performAttack()` method.
+To support this idea of having *two* attacks, create a new `AttackType` called `MultiAttackType`.
+Make it implement the `AttackType` interface and go to "Implement Methods" to add the method.

 In *this* case, I'm going to create a constructor where we can pass in an `array` of `$attackTypes`.
 To help out my editor, I'll add some PHPDoc above to note that